rohanr07/rohanr07/README.md

   - 🔭 I’m currently working on an **AI Chatbot tailored to prospective and current students at the University of Birmingham.**

-  - 🌱 I’m currently learning the **LangChain framework to build a chatbot.**
+  - 🌱 I’m currently learning the **LangChain framework** to build a chatbot.

+  - 💻 The chatbot will utilize MongoDB storing all conversations and user credentials

   - 📫 How to reach me **rohanrq7@gmail.com**